The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Training Details

-In general, in our work, no matter the encoder, the final policy network always has the same structure.
-That is given an embedding $e_{\text{encoder}}$ produced by an encoder network $f_{\text{encoder}}$ and possibly a memory architecture, we pass it to a stack of dense layers and either a value or action head.
-We always use $4$ dense layers before the heads with ReLU \cite{Fukushima1975CognitronAS,Nair2010Rectified} as the activation function between the layers and a hidden dimension of $128$.
+\paragraph{General Policy Architecture} In general, in our work, no matter the encoder, the final policy network always has the same structure.
+That is given an embedding $e_{\text{encoder}}$ produced by an encoder network $f_{\text{encoder}}$, we pass the embedding to a linear projection, then a GRU \citep{cho2014learning} and finally either a to value or action head.
+We use ReLU \citep{Fukushima1975CognitronAS, Nair2010Rectified} as the activation function.
 The layers are initialised using orthogonal initialisation with a scale of $\sqrt{2}$ and bias $0$.
-We have determined the number of policy layers and their size using hyperparameter tuning.
-We compared $2$, $3$ and $4$ layers with hidden dimension $32$, $64$ and $128$.
-We found that the largest configuration outperforms the others.
+We determined the number of policy layers and their size using hyperparameter tuning.
 Additionally, for all neural network architectures detailed below, we also varied and explored: The number of encoder blocks (2, 3 and \textbf{4}), the hidden dimension of the encoder blocks, the aggregation function after the encoder (mean, sum, multiply and \textbf{concatenate}) and whether to anneal the dense rewards (False and \textbf{True}).
+We also compared addition additional hidden layers between GRU and the action/value heads (\textbf{0}, +1HL, +2HL).
 Finally, the value head produces a singular scalar output and is initialised using orthogonal initialisation with a scale of $0.00$ instead of $\sqrt{2}$.
 We initialise the action head in the same way but it produces logits for all possible actions instead.
-The critic network is always parameterised the same as the actor network, but the input is different.
-Since we are using MAPPO our critic receives as input a so-called \textit{world state} that combines the individual observations of all agents.
-This is possible in MAPPO due to centralised training and decentralised execution \cite{Foerster2016Learning}.
-As the world state, we concatenate the individual observations along the feature dimension.

-\subsubsection{GCN, GATv2 and the pre-embedding of Nodes}
+\paragraph{GCN, GATv2 and the pre-embedding of Nodes}